ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 5. Enter "www" in the name text-box.

-6. Type your default Code Capsules web-application URL under **Hostname** (find this in the "Overview" tab in your web-applications Capsule).
+6. Type your default Code Capsules web-application URL under **Hostname** (find this in the "Overview" tab in your web-application's Capsule), with a period at the end.
+It should look like the below:
 	![image2](images/image2.png)

 7. Click create.

-You can now view your web-application by entering either `https://yourdomainname.extension` or `https://www.yourdomainname.extension`.
+You can now view your web-application by entering either `https://yourdomainname.tld` or `https://www.yourdomainname.tld`.
+Once more, it **may take up to 3 hours for these changes to process**.

 ## What next?